stackhpc/ansible-slurm-appliance/environments/nrel/README.md

 In addition to main README:

-2. Deploy instances using Terraform:
+2. Deploy infrastructure using Terraform:

-   - Modify variables in `terraform/terraform.tfvars` to define the cluster size and cloud environment.
+   - Modify variables in `environments/<environment>/terraform/terraform.tfvars` to define the cluster size and cloud environment.
    - Ensure the appropriate images (Rocky Linux 8.x) and SSH keys are available in OpenStack.

+   For the `lab` environment on `sms-labs` ONLY run:

+         cd environments/lab/terraform/network
+         terraform init
+         terraform apply

+   (this creates appropriate networking, which is preprovisioned in the other environments)

-   Then run:
+   For all environments run:

          cd environments/<environment>/terraform
          terraform apply

 6. Spack can be installed, configured, and pre-determined packages installed by running: